cloudaper/epics-action/CONTRIBUTING.md

 # Contributing

 Feel free to open a PR.
-GitHub Actions CI will automatically build & push distribution file after each push.
+GitHub Actions will automatically build & push the distribution file after each push.

 ## Releasing